amanoese/splash-julia/README.md

 splash-julia
 ===
-This plugin is intended to display "Julia Tan" when reading julia file.
+This plugin is intended to display "Julia-Tan" when reading julia file.

 ## Install